 Why Does My Dog Need Protein?

-Veterinarian Trisha Joyce, DVM, of New York City Veterinary Specialists, has seen the consequences of canine protein deprivation.
+Veterinarian Trisha Joyce, DVM, of BluePearl Pet Hospital, has seen the consequences of canine protein deprivation.
 Six weeks after Hurricane Katrina, Dr. Joyce headed to New Orleans to volunteer her time, providing care for animals impacted by the storm.
 “The dog was like a skeleton with skin on it,” she recalls.
 “Without the normal amount of protein, the body begins to break down.
 The poor animal could barely walk.”
 This poor body condition indicates the importance of protein in your dog’s diet.

-As Dr. Joyce and her colleagues set out to put the meat back on the beagle’s bones, it was protein that played a significant part in returning the dog to its fighting weight.
+As Dr. Joyce and her colleagues set out to put the meat back on the beagle’s bones, it was good quality high protein dog food that played a significant part in returning the dog to its fighting weight.
 Below, Dr. Joyce weighs in on the importance of protein and what kinds your dog needs to stay healthy.

 The protein in dog foods can be supplied by animal sources, plant sources, or a combination of the two.
-Familiar animal-based protein sources used in pet food include chicken, lamb, fish meal, and beef.
-Familiar plant-based protein sources used in your pet’s food include corn-gluten meal and soybean meal.
+Familiar animal-based protein sources used in dog food include chicken, lamb, fish meal, and beef.
+Familiar plant-based protein sources used in your dog’s food include corn-gluten meal and soybean meal.

 Even though some dogs are fed plant-based diets, your dog is not an herbivore.
 It’s an omnivore.
 That means your dog is a critter that eats both animal and plant-based foods.